Administrable Vaccines

 1. Le site de l’Agence de la santé publique du Canada sur la page ‘Contenu des agents immunisants utilisés au Canada’.

-Comme en anglais, quand le nom commercial est le même que l’abréviation du vaccin, l’abréviation sera représentée une fois seulement.
+Comme en anglais, quand le nom commercial est le même que l’abréviation du vaccin, l’abréviation sera représentée deux fois.

 • No labels